chenner45/config-files/README.md

 start with a dot).
 That's because dot files are hidden by default, and it's more convenient to see these files by default.
 However, your real config files (eg, `~/.vimrc` still need to be dot files.

+Notes for setup:
+1. Clone Git
+2. Run PluginInstall in vim to set up bundles
+3. Run `~/config-files/setup-startup-scripts.bash`
+4. Make sure cmake and python3-dev are installed (`sudo apt install build-essential cmake python3-dev`)
+5.  `python3 install.py --clangd-completer` and `python3 install.py --all` as needed from ./vim/bundle/YouCompleteMe
+6. Remember to `source /config-files/zshrc` to refresh and new configurations